enaikey00/enaikey00/README.md

 _Something_ else about me:
 ---
 I like reading books and magazines (ex. wired or mind), playing the piano and guitar (Elton John, The Beatles, Queen, U2, Pink Floyd, ...).
-I'm interested in the finance world, compount interest, all-weather strategy, the butterfly portfolio; gardening is something i've always been doing without proper know-how (but quite good results); I take notes on podcasts and videos (check out this: [blackbox](https://choramedia.com/podcast/black-box/); C.R.
+I'm interested in the finance world, compound interest, all-weather strategy, the butterfly portfolio; gardening is something i've always been doing without proper know-how (but quite good results); I take notes on podcasts and videos (check out this: [blackbox](https://choramedia.com/podcast/black-box/); C.R.
 Zafón is one of my all-time favorite novelists.
 I need different "fuels" to run properly.
 Meditation is good, try it ;)

 ---